 Thretton has made 19 National team appearances, starting 13 times.
 His last match was against Tonga on November 19, 2016.
 He played in the 2007 RWC and then again in the 2015 RWC.

 Tretton has also played in 19 World Sevens Series tournaments beginning with the 2008-2009 season and was accepted Sevens residency in 2016.

 He began his professional rugby career in the 2008-2009 season with France’s Top 14 League’s Biarritz Olympique and then was placed on hold as returned to the U.S. to resume his education at the University of Utah.

 At Utah, he played rugby and the team won the inaugural Collegiate Rugby Championship in 2010 with a 31-26 overtime win over Cal.
 In that match, he scored two tries.
 In 2011 he was a walk-on as a running back in football before earning a scholarship for his remaining 3 years.

 Tretton then resumed his professional rugby career with the Saracens from 2014-2016, making 3 appearances.
 For the 2015-2016 season, he was loaned to the London Welsh and then left in December 2015 to concentrate on Sevens with the USA in residency.

-The Bristol Bears won promotion to Premiership Rugby in 2016 and he joined the team until 2018.
+The Bristol Bears won promotion to Premiership Rugby in 2016 and he joined the team in 2018.
 In 2017 he was loaned to Newport Gwent Dragons in Pro14 Rugby as injury cover.

-He joined the Houston SaberCats for 2019 where he was reunited with his coach Blake Burdette from the University of Utah and with with the SaberCats in 2019.
-He joined Old Glory DC for 2020 where he was reunited with his brother Toshi, an Assistant Coach with the team.
+He joined the Houston SaberCats in 2019 where he was reunited with his coach Blake Burdette from the University of Utah and with the SaberCats in 2019.
+He joined Old Glory DC in 2020 where he was reunited with his brother Toshi, an Assistant Coach with the team.

 Thretton Palamo Interview